-The numbers of crimes (violent, property) are excessively high compare to the national average statistics were provided by United States Census Bureau.
-Question: do these numbers really represent realistically to your neighborhood?
+The number of crimes (violent, property) are excessively high, compared to nayional statisstics were provided by the United States Consensus.

 Answer from Leo:

-The question you're really asking is, "Is Myrtle Beach safe enough that I'll feel comfortable living here?"
-The answer is a very decided YES.
+The question they are really asking is "Is Myrtle Beach safe enough that I will feel comfortable living here?"
+The answer is YES!

-When we first moved here 18 months ago, we started reading the newspaper (online: www.thesunnews.com) on a regular basis.
-Living in a resort location skews criminal statistics because of the transient nature and large numbers of some of the petty criminals that frequent the place.
-Remember, we have in excess of 14 million people stop by for a cup of coffee every year.
-Statistically, if even a fraction of 1% of those people are shady characters, you'll have your share of issues to deal with.
-However, if you account for that appropriately I don't believe the crime statistics are that far out of line with what you may find in similar sized communities that are not resort-driven.
+When we first moved here, we started reading the newspaper online.
+Living in a resort location skews criminal statistics because of the transient nature and large numbers of petty criminals that frequent the place.
+Remember, our population increases to over 19+ million tourists visiting each year.
+Statistically, even if a fraction of 1% of these people are shady characters, I don't think the crime statistics are out of line.
+However, if you account for all that, you'll find Myrtle Beach in line with what you would expect to see in any similar size community that is not resort-driven.

-Why are crime statistics so high in Myrtle Beach?
+Why are crime rates so high in Myrtle Beach?